symfony/symfony-docs/session/database.rst

 This section assumes that you have a fully-working Redis server and have also installed and configured the `phpredis extension`_.

+You have two different options to use Redis to store sessions:

-Via the redis extension it is possible to configure redis as a session handler directly in the servers ``php.ini`` file.
+(1) The first PHP-based option is to configure Redis session handler directly in the server ``php.ini`` file:

 .. code-block:: ini